sujaynat/ai-ml-projects/README.md

 # AI/ML Projects

 This repository contains a curated collection of AI, machine learning, deep learning, computer vision, and generative AI projects.
-Each project folder includes a clean Jupyter notebook converted from the original HTML export, along with the input files required to understand or rerun the work.
+Each project folder includes a clean Jupyter notebook, along with the input files required to understand or rerun the work.

 ## Repository Structure